fyndoc/vms/docs/master-data/production.md

 You can group SKUs based on variant relationship or parent-child relationship:
 * **Variant Relationship** - It means the given SKU has other variants such as colour variant, material variant, etc. For grouping SKUs under variant relationship, the SKUs must belong to the same template, e.g. footwear template.
-* **Parent Child Relationship** - It means the given SKU comes along with another related or unrelated SKU for sale.
+* **Parent-Child Relationship** - It means the given SKU comes along with another related or unrelated SKU for sale.

 ### Grouping SKUs as Variants